 MariaDB continues Monty’s tradition by being named after his second daughter, Maria.

-Now that we have provided the necessary background information we can get into the topic of this post: MySQL vs MariaDB.
+Now that we have provided the necessary background information, we can get into the topic of this post: MySQL vs. MariaDB.

 In other words, the main difference between the two licenses for MySQL is the available features and support.

 In conclusion, while you receive the full-featured package when using MariaDB, that’s not the case with MySQL.
-Therefore if we compare the two here, MariaDB has clear advantage provided by the GPL license it is released upon.
+Therefore if we compare the two here, MariaDB has a clear advantage provided by the GPL license it is released upon.

 Here you can find the DB-Engines ranking of the database management systems according to their popularity.